mozilla/fxa/packages/fxa-profile-server/docs/API.md

 - scope: `profile`

-Retrieves all properties of a profile.
+Retrieves all properties of a profile that the caller has permission to read.

 #### Request